Design rules for modulation-doped AlAs quantum wells

 For our study, AlAs or GaAs QWs, flanked by Al$_x$Ga$_{1-x}$As barriers with $\delta$-Si doping, were grown by molecular beam epitaxy on (001) GaAs substrates [see Fig. 1(d)].
 We use a Si doping concentration ranging from $\simeq$ $3\times 10^{11}$ cm$^{-2}$ to $1\times 10^{12}$ cm$^{-2}$ for the substrate side, and $\sim$ 1.5 to 2 times this value on the surface side.
 The lower limit is implemented to prevent parallel conduction in the $x\leq0.26$ AlAs QWs.
 The growth temperature was measured by a factory calibrated optical pyrometer (Ircon Modline 7V-1205, emissivity set to 0.63) and was fixed to be 645\textdegree C for all samples at all times except for when $\delta$-doping the 2 nm Al$_x$Ga$_{1-x}$As layer beneath the lower spacer of the QWs, where the temperature was lowered to 480\textdegree C to prevent surface segregation of the Si \cite{A,B,C,D}.
 The $x$ ranged from 0.20 to 0.80 for the AlAs QWs and 0.26 to 1.0 for the GaAs QWs.
 We examined reflection high energy electron diffraction patterns prior the growth of each sample to determine compositions and growth rates.
 Well width ($w$) and spacer thickness ($s$) were fixed at 11 and 59 nm for the AlAs QWs and 20 and 70 nm for the GaAs QWs.
-For measurements we used a low frequency lock-in technique and a pumped $^{3}$He cryostat with a base temperature of 0.3 K. Magnetoresistance data were taken by sweeping a superconducting magnet from 0 to 14.5 T in the dark and after illuminating the sample with a red light emitting diode at $\sim$10 K. Before presenting the experimental data, we briefly describe the valley occupation and parameters for our AlAs 2DESs.
-In AlAs QWs with $w\gtrsim5$ nm, biaxial compression from epitaxial growth on GaAs substrates raises the ground-state energy of the valley with its major axis along the growth direction, causing the other two (in-plane) valleys to be occupied \cite{Shayegan.Review}.
-Our AlAs QWs have a well width in this regime and thus have in-plane effective mass values of $m{_l}^*=1.1m_e$ and $m{_t}^*=0.20m_e$, with a geometric mean of $m^*=\sqrt{m{_l}^*m{_t}^*}=0.45m_e$, and an out-of-plane mass of $m{_t}^*=0.20m_e$ ($m_e$ is the free electron mass).
-Figure 3 (a) shows the density of electrons ($n$) for our AlAs and GaAs QWs as a function of $x$.
-All electron concentration values were evaluated from the quantum Hall features in the magnetotransport data.
-Although there is an offset between the density profiles for the two QWs, it is clear that the variations in $n$ for GaAs and AlAs QWs have a similar trend with $x$ for measurements both taken in the dark and after light illumination.
-As we elaborate below, this suggests a common mechanism for the modulation-doping of the two QWs.
-It is important to note here that at higher barrier alloy fractions ($x \geq 0.38$), an annealing technique \cite{Grayson.APL} is required to achieve saturated carrier concentrations after illumination.
-Different annealing conditions are needed for saturation for different $x$, with $x=0.38$ having the longest time-constant of the order of 1 hour at $\sim$40 K. For $x\leq0.33$, the extra annealing step was unnecessary, likely because the time-constant is short enough so that the process is completed during the $\sim$30 minutes it takes to cool the illuminated sample from 10 K to 0.3 K in our system \cite{NegPPCGaAs.APL}.
-This behavior is observed for both GaAs and AlAs wells, corroborating our conclusion that the modulation-dopings into these wells share a universal mechanism.
-Using the textbook model for modulation-doped heterostructures \cite{Davies.Book}, we can relate our measured $n$ with the energy levels of the QW:
+For measurements we used a low frequency lock-in technique and a pumped $^{3}$He cryostat with a base temperature of 0.3 K. Magnetoresistance data were taken by sweeping a superconducting magnet from 0 to 14.5 T in the dark and after illuminating the sample with a red light emitting diode at $\sim$10 K.